Abe de Vries: Poetry

 In his youth De Vries started writing Dutch poems.
 In 2002 he made his debut in Friesland with the collection De weromkommer yn it ûnlân (The returner in the nonland).
 Poems from this collection were published earlier in the Frisian literary magazines Trotwaer, Hjir en Kistwurk.

 In his early poetry he sought a balance between the present and his lost youth in Winaam, with its related theme of lost love.
 Eastern Europe was also often a subject in his poems from that period.
 Later on, love, the search for the significant other, and the finding and subsequent losing of security, came to be the prominent themes for his poetry.
 In addition, this poetry expresses consideration for the West Frisian language, which is a dying language, and for the history and violation of the North Frisian coastal region, and the marginal position of the Frisian speaking artist.
 De Vries's lyrical poetry shows the development from primarily image-focused poems toward a broader, more narrative poetic style, in which the music of language has been given ample scope.

 In 2005 De Vries received the Gysbert Japicx Award for his second collection In waarm wek altyd (A warm ice-hole forever).
 As a result, he was the fourth Frisian author, after Trinus Riemersma, Jan Wybenga and Willem Abma, who was awarded for a young oeuvre; there had never been such a short time between the start of the profession in the belles-lettres and receiving the Gysbert Japicx Award, as in the case of awarding the prize to De Vries.

 In January 2013 the sixth collection was published, Ravensulver/Ravenzilver (Ravensilver).
 The seventh collection, Brek dyn klank (Missing your sound) came two years later, in 2015.
 Brek dyn klank further examines post-modern uprooted relationships, but from a more delicate perspective, and more drawn from experience than the earlier works, while at the same time preserving the classical form.

 Essays

 De Vries is also one of the main essay writers in Friesland.
 Several of his essays have found their way as introductions to anthologies or omnibus volumes.
-The essay collections about the Frisian literature, Identiteit & kowesturten (Identity & cow tails, 2008), Erfskip & krisis (Heritage & crisis, 2015), and Winternocht & moannereis (Winter joy & moon journey, forthcoming), are an idiosyncratic mix of empirical literary history, philosophical cultural criticism, and personal reflection on his own roots.
-These diverse aspects are connected by a strong engagement.
-Furthermore, the last collection, Winternocht & moannereis, aims at the decanonization of the nineteenth-century Frisian literature.
+The essay collections about the Frisian literature, Identiteit & kowesturten (Identity & cow tails, 2008) and Erfskip & krisis (Heritage & crisis, 2015) are an idiosyncratic mix of empirical literary history, philosophical cultural criticism, and personal reflection on his own roots.